-These services enable gtd healthcare to offer 24/7 health care with a focus on supporting patient care in the community wherever possible.
-As a result, gtd healthcare needs to collect, store and use personal data every day, such as medical records, personnel records and computerised information.
+These services enable gtd to offer 24/7 health care with a focus on supporting patient care in the community wherever possible.
+As a result, gtd needs to collect, store and use personal data every day, such as medical records, personnel records and computerised information.
 This data is used by many people in the course of their work.

 The main benefits are:

-- Professionals involved in your care can see information about any care or treatment we have provided; this will support their decision making and improve the care you receive
+- Professionals involved in your care can see information about any care or treatment we have provided.
+This will support their decision making and improve the care you receive.

 - This relates to both manual and electronic information – all access is strictly authorised and only takes place where a professional has a legitimate relationship to you and the delivery of your care.
-All access is recorded, so we know only people who should have access to information are accessing it
+All access is recorded, so we know only people who should have access to information are accessing it.

-- You don’t have to keep telling different professionals your story each time you have an appointment
+- You don’t have to keep telling different professionals your story each time you have an appointment.

 Where there is a justifiable basis to do so, your information may also be shared with other organisations such as the police.